RadoNorm

 OPEN CALL FOR CITIZEN SCIENCE PROJECTS

-The call opened on the European Radon Day 7 November 2022 and has closed on 17 February 2023.
+The call opened on the European Radon Day 7 November 2022 and closed on 17 February 2023.
 Two webinars were organised: the first on 7th November and the second on 17th January 2023 to help potential applicants to prepare their proposals.
 The general presentation of the second webinar is available here and the Norwegian case study presentation is available here.
+19 applications were submitted.

 Check the guide for applicants and FAQs document here.